 Other Recommended Maintenance

-When Do I Call a Professional?
+When to Call a Professional

-With the right measurements, installing or replacing window screens can be a straightforward task.
+In the end, with the right measurements, installing or replacing window screens can be a straightforward task.
 By following the steps outlined in this guide, you can confidently measure your existing or new window openings and ensure a perfect fit for your screens.

-Remember, when in doubt, don’t hesitate to seek assistance from a professional to guarantee optimal results.
+When in doubt, don’t hesitate to seek assistance from a professional to guarantee optimal results.
 While you are taking a look at your window screens, this is a good time to have a home inspection.
 Reach out to Alpha building inspections for a full home inspection in Merrimack, New Hampshire, and surrounding areas.